 - Increase investment portfolio contributions by $200/month

-- Ensure 401k contributions achieve the maximum allowable amount for year
+- Ensure 401k contributions achieve the maximum allowable amount for the year

 As stated before, the beauty of the 1-4-4 rule is not only the generous amount of time given to complete each task, it’s also the vast flexibility to schedule around busy times of the year, like vacations and holidays.
 I mean, you really didn’t think our 4th quarter goal was to transfer our taxable investment account to a discount brokerage firm, did you?
 Um, no. Our 4th quarter task is to increase our investment portfolio contributions by $200/month.
 Easy peasy – just the way I like it around Thanksgiving and Christmas.
 As a wise woman once said, “Ain’t nobody got time for that!” 🙂